lsolbach/Baumeister/doc/Vision.md

 has to be implemented by the user.

-Some favour convention over configuration while others don't have any build in conventions at all.
+Some favour convention over configuration while others don't have any conventions built in at all.

 With the convention based approach you have to model your projects after the conventions of the build system.